Left Behind (The Last of Us): Critical response

-On review aggregator Rotten Tomatoes, "Left Behind" has an approval rating of 97 percent based on 29 reviews, with an average rating of 8.3/10.
+On review aggregator Rotten Tomatoes, "Left Behind" has an approval rating of 97% based on 32 reviews, with an average rating of 8.4/10.
 The website's critical consensus called it a "heartbreaking duet between Bella Ramsey and Storm Reid".
 Several critics praised the visuals of the mall; Den of Geek's Bernard Boo enjoyed the blend of artificiality and romance, and Push Square's Aaron Bayne applauded its similarities to the game.
 Total Film's Bradley Russell found the opening sequence ethereal, mirroring Joel's fading consciousness.
 The A.V.
 Club's David Cote lauded the fight sequence as the best close-combat scene in the series to date.
 The episode's use of music was well received.

-Ramsey and Reid's performances received particular praise; Bleeding Cool's Tom Chang called them "award-worthy".
+Ramsey and Reid's performances received praise; Bleeding Cool's Tom Chang called them "award-worthy".
 Several critics found their chemistry convincing and the episode's highlight.
-Bleeding Cool's Chang and /Film's Rafael Motamayor considered the episode Ramsey's strongest to date, and IGN's Simon Cardy and Push Square's Bayne found it an effective showcase of her acting talents.
-Total Film's Bradley Russell lauded Ramsey's reaction of Ellie's infection near the episode's end, particularly following her quieter reactions earlier in the episode. /Film's Motamayor wrote Reid "gives a memorable performance that ... sticks with you long after the credits roll", and Push Square's Bayne felt she effectively captured Riley's sense of "youthful pride".
+Bleeding Cool's Chang and /Film's Rafael Motamayor considered the episode Ramsey's strongest to date, and IGN's Simon Cardy and Push Square's Bayne found it an effective showcase of their acting talents.
+Total Film's Bradley Russell lauded Ramsey's reaction of Ellie's infection, particularly following their quieter reactions earlier. /Film's Motamayor wrote Reid "gives a memorable performance that ... sticks with you long after the credits roll", and Push Square's Bayne felt she effectively captured Riley's sense of "youthful pride".
 Bleeding Cool's Chang felt the performances benefited from Johnson's experience in directing female-led drama series.
+For her performance, Reid won Outstanding Guest Actress at the 75th Primetime Creative Arts Emmy Awards and Outstanding Guest Performance in a Drama Series at the 7th Annual Black Reel Awards for Television.

 IGN's Cardy called the episode a "beautifully faithful adaptation".
 The Atlantic's Shirley Li considered the story a "quiet celebration of the world that once existed".
 Den of Geek's Boo found the present-day scenes short and poetic. io9's Germain Lussier praised the use of flashbacks to contextualize Ellie's predicament in the present as "a stroke of genius", and lauded Ellie's reactions to the mall lights and arcade; The Escapist's Darren Mooney similarly found Ellie and Riley's reactions impactful.
 Slate's Nadira Goffe applauded the use of a mall as a quintessential coming-of-age setting.
 Total Film's Bradley Russell found the resolve of the previous episode's cliffhanger abrupt, and the ending of the episode rushed in comparison to previous scenes.
 Kotaku's Kenneth Shepard felt the replacement of The Turning with Mortal Kombat II was corporate-led and failed to recreate one of the game's strongest scenes. /Film's Motamayor wrote the episode suffered the trope of black characters dying only to motivate white characters.